AlexBruBuxo/Music-Tagging/README.md

 ## Dataset

-The [dataset](https://www.kaggle.com/datasets/insiyeah/musicfeatures) used for this project has 1000 values with 20 different genres:
+The [dataset](https://www.kaggle.com/datasets/insiyeah/musicfeatures) used for this project has 1000 values with 10 different genres:

 ```
-'blues', 'classical', 'country', 'disco', 'hiphop', 'jazz', 'metal', 'pop': 7, 'reggae', 'rock'
+'blues', 'classical', 'country', 'disco', 'hiphop', 'jazz', 'metal', 'pop', 'reggae', 'rock'
 ```

 Some of the predictive variables include: tempo, chroma_stft, rmse, spectral_centroid, spectral_bandwidth, rollof, zero_crossing_rate, or mfcc coefficients.